Take Five: Banks, bottom lines, Brexit | MarketScreener

 But amid warnings 100 million people could fall into extreme poverty, World Bank President David Malpass wants banks and investors to also provide relief to DSSI countries.
 He may face opposition, with many arguing of defaults that could bar countries from borrowing for years to come.

-(For graphic on How much debt relief will DSSI provide countries:
+(Graphic: How much debt relief will DSSI provide countries -

 )